Jahia/widen-asset-picker/doc/en/provider.md

 #### Before to Query check the cache !
-To avoid not necessary call, the module use a dedicated cache to store jContent nodes created after a widen call.
+To avoid not necessary call, the module use a dedicated cache to store the JCR node created after a widen call.
 The name of this cache is "cacheWiden".
 The cache is set up in the function :
 [start()][WidenDataSource.java].

-This cache is configured to keep 1 hour (3600s) an idle object and finally to remove an object after 8 hours (28800s).
+This cache is configured to keep 1 hour (3600s) an idle object, and to remove an object after 8 hours (28800s).
 The configuration looks like this :
 ```java
 private static final String CACHE_NAME = "cacheWiden";